ewillhite/jquery-spotify-add-playlist/README.md

 });
 ```

-Credits: This plugin based on development done for [Essential Worship](http://essentialworship.com/) at [Centresource](http://centresource.com).
+## Credits

-Note: this plugin is heavily based on the good work of https://github.com/possan/playlistcreator-example
+This plugin based on development done for [Essential Worship](http://essentialworship.com/) at [Centresource](http://centresource.com).
+It was also inspired heavily by the good work of https://github.com/possan/playlistcreator-example